History of programming languages: First programming languages

-In 1954, FORTRAN was invented at IBM by a team led by John Backus; it was the first widely used high-level general purpose programming language to have a functional implementation, as opposed to just a design on paper.
+In 1954, FORTRAN was invented at IBM by a team led by John Backus; it was the first widely used high-level general-purpose language to have a functional implementation, in contrast to only a design on paper.
 When FORTRAN was first introduced, it was viewed with skepticism due to bugs, delays in development, and the comparative efficiency of "hand-coded" programs written in assembly.
-However, in a hardware market that was rapidly evolving; the language eventually became known for its efficiency.
-It is still a popular language for high-performance computing and is used for programs that benchmark and rank the world's fastest supercomputers.
+However, in a hardware market that was rapidly evolving, the language eventually became known for its efficiency.
+It is still a popular language for high-performance computing and is used for programs that benchmark and rank the world's TOP500 fastest supercomputers.

-Another early programming language was devised by Grace Hopper in the US, called FLOW-MATIC.
+Another early programming language was devised by Grace Hopper in the US, named FLOW-MATIC.
 It was developed for the UNIVAC I at Remington Rand during the period from 1955 until 1959.
-Hopper found that business data processing customers were uncomfortable with mathematical notation, and in early 1955, she and her team wrote a specification for an English programming language and implemented a prototype.
+Hopper found that business data processing customers were uncomfortable with mathematical notation, and in early 1955, she and her team wrote a specification for an English language programming language and implemented a prototype.
 The FLOW-MATIC compiler became publicly available in early 1958 and was substantially complete in 1959.
-Flow-Matic was a major influence in the design of COBOL, since only it and its direct descendant AIMACO were in actual use at the time.
+Flow-Matic was a major influence in the design of COBOL, since only it and its direct descendant AIMACO were in use at the time.

-Other languages still in use today include LISP (1958), invented by John McCarthy and COBOL (1959), created by the Short Range Committee.
+Other languages still in use today include LISP (1958), invented by John McCarthy, and COBOL (1959), created by the Short Range Committee.
 Another milestone in the late 1950s was the publication, by a committee of American and European computer scientists, of "a new language for algorithms"; the ALGOL 60 Report (the "ALGOrithmic Language").
 This report consolidated many ideas circulating at the time and featured three key language innovations: